JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 -   `r pkg("IPDFileCheck")` checks for availability of data and validates individual data values based on variable specific rules, for example, if any value for a variable is in a list of admissible categories.

 -   `r pkg("sanityTracker")` checks a rule set and reports the samples for that a rule fails.
-Can generate a summary data frame on failed checks.
+It can generate a summary data frame to report failed checks.

 # Links